michaelmickspad/PremiereProWithAutoHotKey/README.md

 ### Optional Dependencies
 * Python
-    * This is optional because all of the scripts are available for you to run, but the executable is being offered as an alternative if you don't wish to install Python
+    * This is optional because all of the scripts are available for you to run, but the .exe is being offered as an alternative if you don't wish to install Python
-    * THE EXECUTABLE IS CURRENTLY NOT AVAILABLE YET, THE SCRIPTS ARE REQUIRED, BUT WORK IS BEING DONE TO PROVIDE AN EXECUTABLE

 ### How to Run This Program

+* Downloading This Program
+    * At the top of the GitHub page, click on the drop down button "<> Code" and click "Download ZIP"
+    * Extract the zip into wherever you want to keep the program
+        * The .zip file MUST be extracted, otherwise the setup program will appear as if it's running as intended with no errors, but won't actually do anything in regards to actually setting it up

 * Create your configuration file
-    * Ensure that Python is installed on your computer (This step will become optional when an executable can be provided)
-    * (If not using executable and Python is installed) From the "Setup_Scripts" folder Run "UserConfiguration.py" and follow the on screen instructions to build your config file
-        * Do not worry about running any of the other scripts in that folder, many of them are boilerplate for future items to implement, and others will be called by the "UserConfiguration.py" script
-    * (If using executable) Run "Setup.exe" and follow the on screen instructions to build your config file
+    * Run "Setup.exe" and follow the on screen instructions to build your config file
+        * This may pop up with a windows defender warning, I don't know why that pops up (I think it may be because I am using part of the Windows API to read the display scaling that's already set, so if that removes the warning, I will change that to be a manual entry in the future, but for now, just click through to ignore the warning)
+        * If you have Python installed and would like to run this in script form, the script to run is "UserConfiguration.py" in the Setup_Scripts folder
     * Once you run through the questions, you should see the file "PremiereWithAHKConfig.ini" appear inside the "config" folder
         * Do not worry about any of the other files in this folder, many of them are placeholders for future ideas I want to implement
         * If you have ever looked at a .kys file and were curious what the numbers in them corresponded to, "virtualkeys.json" has that information if you are a video editor who has had issues you need to manually adjust within the .kys file